Noxyntious/miscstuff/readme.md

-collection of a bunch of things that i use for teaching people about programming languages
+collection of a bunch of things that i use for teaching people about languages